Beverly Hills Mid Century resurrection – design Chahan Minassian

 Delving into decor design subtleties

-Objectivity is hard to maintain when planning in advance the decorative and functional features of a particular space.
+Objectivity is hard to maintain when planning in advance for the decorative and functional features of a particular space.
 Interior designers with keen aesthetic instincts and a sense of balance can intuitively attain a refined outcome in advance with the choice of colours, textures, decorative objects and placement.
 However satisfying decisions can be elusive until it is all assembled and the final design choices can be critical, along with letting go of preconceived ideas.
 Virtual design mock ups can assist, but spatial coordination is easier to conceptualize in a real space.
 This also includes the consideration of other factors ranging from balancing the movement of lines, angles, colours and shapes while maintaining an emphasis on rhythm, proportion and unity.
 This can be typified by the regular arrangement of motives and patterns to shape a rhythm or to create motion with the use of colour sequences.
 Beside the creative visual input, I also want to discuss some of the basics with respect to feng shui energy considerations.

 Pair of large green glazed pots reinforcing the symmetry of the entrance.